xeniatay/wkrpt400-wanderable-documentation/README.md

 On top of responsive variables, there are also additional responsive helper classes defined in `global/_responsive-utilities.less`.
 These classes are mostly used to handle general `@phone-v` cases, because Bootstrap's responsive utilities do not differentiate between `phone-v` (phone vertical) and `phone-h` (phone horizontal).

-## Responsive Images with Cloudinary[responsive-images-with-cloudinary]
+## Responsive Images with Cloudinary

 In `global/_responsive-img-mixins.less`, you will find a number of mixins written to work with Cloudinary's image processing API.